ENAC-CNPA/Speckle.TopSolid/README.md

 # About the connector for TopSolid

-What is TopSolid Connector ?
+What is TopSolid Connector ? :popcorn:
 [Check our videos on YouTube](https://www.youtube.com/@hackingbim4954)

-Speckle is an open source data platform for interoperability in AEC [Speckle](https://speckle.systems/).

 ![Untitled](https://user-images.githubusercontent.com/2679513/132021739-15140299-624d-4410-98dc-b6ae6d9027ab.png)